A Classic Braise

 - 1 tablespoon heavy cream or yogurt ~ To drizzle

 - Place 1 tablespoon of the ginger garlic paste in a bowl with lemon juice and salt.
-Mix and add chicken pieces.
+Mix and add chicken pieces; mix to coat thoroughly.
 Marinate in the refrigerator for 1 hour.

-- Puree cashews, poppy seeds (if using), and 1/3 cup of water in a blender (see last Note).
+- While the chicken is marinating continue with the sauce.
+Puree cashews, poppy seeds (if using), and 1/3 cup of water in a blender (see last Note).
 Set aside.

 - In a small skillet over medium-high heat add fennel seeds, cardamom, cloves, bay leaf, and cinnamon stick.
 Toast for a minute or two, until fragrant.
 Let cool for several minutes.